This page is sponsored by Eric Turkewitz, a New York medical malpractice lawyer.

 Not only is medical malpractice a significant problem in the United States, but so too is its discovery by the victims and families of those affected.

 As many as 98,000 people die each year as a result of medical errors.
-(Institute of Medicine, National Academy of Science To Error is Human: Building a Safer Health System (National Academy Press, 1999).
+(Institute of Medicine, National Academy of Science To Err is Human: Building a Safer Health System (National Academy Press, 1999).

 Yet, a study by the Harvard Medical Practice Study Group determined that for every eight potential medical malpractice claims, only one claim was actually filed (Harvard Medical Practice Study Group, Patients, Doctors, and Lawyers: Medical Injury, Malpractice Litigation, and Patient Compensation in New York (Harvard University, 1990).